 Mr. Asaro’s recent representations include:

-- representing analyst in connection with investigations by the SEC, DOJ and Congress into issues related to the application of the insider trading rules to the political intelligence industry under the STOCK Act
+- representing hedge funds and their employees in connection with multiple different investigations by the SEC, DOJ and Congress into issues related to the application of the insider trading rules to the political intelligence industry under the STOCK Act

 - defending a proprietary trading firm in an SEC investigation of an employee’s alleged circulation of a false rumor regarding a public company; the matter was resolved without any charges against the firm despite a high-profile enforcement action against the employee